 LiveScribe pens record the audio of lectures and the student’s written notes, and then syncs the two for convenient playback.
 Notes are stored and can be played back in various applications, including Evernote and Google Docs.
 You may find more information on the Livescribe website.

 The Front Office Staff will train you to use the Smart Pen and complete the SDS Equipment Loan Form and Agreement for Recording Lectures at UT.
 You may check out a Smart Pen every semester, but you must return the Smart Pen and supplies to SDS at the end of each semester.
+Video tutorials are available for Windows and Mac products.

 Note Taking Express